Nature and Fairy Stories

 Published on 8 August 2018

 Laura Sheary is a writer and musician based in Belfast.
 In 2018 she took part part in the Journal of Music/Arts Council of Northern Ireland Music Writer Mentoring Scheme.
-Laura graduated with a BA in Music and English from University College Cork in 2012.
-In the following years, she worked as a singer, pianist and songwriter with indie pop band Staring at Lakes.
-In 2016 she obtained a Master’s degree in Creative Writing from Queen’s University Belfast where her focus turned mainly towards creative fiction.
-She is currently working on her first novel and continues to create music.
+Laura was a member of indie pop band Staring at Lakes and now performs with Kyoto Love Hotel.